Minty-cyber/Minty-Cyber/README.md

 I'm a developer who loves making websites and apps that people enjoy using.
 Whether it's a cool website or a slick mobile app, I'm all about creating awesome digital stuff that users love.

 - 🔭 I'm currently diving into projects that redefine how users engage with digital platforms.
-Whether it's crafting groundbreaking web apps or designing sleek mobile interfaces, my focus is on creating top-notch solutions that captivate and delight users at every turn.

 - 🌱 I’m currently learning Flutter and ReactJs